jkasaudhan/angular_4_aot_with_component_factory_resolver/README.md

 [Ahead Of Time Compilation: Angular's Doc](https://angular.io/guide/aot-compiler)

-## Important points to remember
+## Key points
 - You will run the ngc compiler provided in the @angular/compiler-cli npm package instead of the TypeScript compiler (tsc). ngc is a drop-in replacement for tsc and is configured much the same way.ngc requires its own tsconfig.json with AOT-oriented settings.
  - Make sure in package.json we have "@angular/compiler-cli": "~4.0.0" and "@angular/platform-server": "~4.0.0"
+- By making use of ANALYZE_FOR_ENTRY_COMPONENTS here, we are able to add multiple components to the NgModule.entryComponents entry dynamically, in a user friendly way.

-Below is the final output of this project
+## Below is the final output of this project
 ![(AOT) compilation with angular's ComponentFactoryResolver](final_output/angular_4_aot_with_component_factory_resolver.png)